viamrobotics/docs/docs/appendix/apis/robot.md

 ---
-title: "Manage Machines with Viam's Robot API"
+title: "Manage Machines with Viam's Machine Management API"
 linkTitle: "Machine Management"
 weight: 20
 type: "docs"
-description: "How to use the Robot API to monitor and manage your machines."
+description: "How to use the Machine API to monitor and manage your machines."
 tags: ["robot state", "sdk", "apis", "robot api"]
 aliases:
   - /program/apis/robot/